parkermac/LO/traps_notes/data_notes/README.md

     - which are listed in LO_data/trapsD01/wwtp_names.xlsx
 - river lat/lon are averaged because some river mouths are split across two grid cells in SSM.

+See the "Exceptions and nuances in the code" section in [LO/traps_notes](https://github.com/parkermac/LO/tree/main/traps_notes) for more information.

 </details>

 <details><summary>Wasielewski et al. (2024)</summary>